rustgram/rustgram/README.md

 # tokio for the async main fn
 tokio = { version = "1", features = ["full"] }

-# for implementing async trait functions.
-# this can be replaced when generic_associated_types and type_alias_impl_trait are stable
-async-trait = "0.1.53"

 # rustgram
 rustgram = "0.1"
 ````